mohammad-a-immam/weather-comparer/README.md

 # Weather Comparer

-A zip code location based weather comparer web page, created as a coding exercise for Elevate Funding Job Application.
+A location (zip-code) based weather comparer web page - created as a coding exercise for Elevate Funding Job Application.
+It allows you to compare current weather in upto 4 different cities at once.
+This app is powered by OpenWeatherMap API (OpenWeatherMap API https://openweathermap.org/api).
+All weather data is provided by them.

 ## Demo

 Please visit live website: https://lemon-pond-0e89fe10f.1.azurestaticapps.net

 ## Usage Instructions
+- 4 components are provided on the web page.
+You may search any (united states) zip code for local current weather details of the city on the components.
+- Use the Restart button to reset the cities searched and make new searches again.
 - OpenWeatherMap API free tier limitations will apply. https://openweathermap.org/price
-- You may search any united states zip code for current weather details for the city on the provided 4 weather comparison components.
-This allows you to compare current weather in upto 4 different cities at once.
-- Use the Restart button to reset the cities searched and implement a new search.

 ## Framework
 ReactJS